DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5730129
 ```

 The best accuracy I could muster was a 57.3% - only roughly 1% higher than if I simply kept all of my variables into the model.
-Below is one graph that can be completed with the logistic regression.
+While this is slightly disappointing, I still have hope that the more complex models can perform better.
+I'm also sharing below one of many graphs that can be completed with the logistic regression.
+As we can see, the predictions were all over the place - the model could have done almost just as well by flipping a coin for every game.
+On to the next model.

 ```
 pred = predict(logistic, newdata = test, type = "response") # removed the rounding to see real value